Tetanus

 Trismus must be distinguished from peritonsillar or retropharyngeal abscess or another local cause.
 Phenothiazines can induce tetanus-like rigidity (eg, dystonic reaction, neuroleptic malignant syndrome).

 C. tetani can sometimes be cultured from the wound, but culture is not sensitive; only 30% of patients with tetanus have positive cultures.
-Also, false-positive cultures can occur in patients without tetanus.
+Also, false-positive cultures can occur.

 Treatment of Tetanus